|Nutritional Guidelines (per serving)|

 - 1/2 cup red wine

-- 2 tbsp. chopped fresh thyme OR 2 tsp. dried thyme leaves
+- 2 tablespoons chopped fresh thyme or 2 teaspoons dried thyme leaves

 - 3 cloves minced garlic

-- 2 lb. top round boneless steak, 1" thick
+- 2 pounds top round boneless steak, 1-inch thick

 In large shallow glass dish, combine wine, thyme, oil, garlic, salt and pepper.